go-fed/activity/streams/README.md

 // Returns true if the "Update" has at least one "object" with an IRI value. func hasObjectWithIRIValue(update vocab.ActivityStreamsUpdate) bool {
   objectProperty := update.GetActivityStreamsObject()
-  // Any property may be nil if it was empty in the original JSON or simply not
+  // Any property may be nil if it was either empty in the original JSON or
-  // set after creation.
-  if objectProperty == nil {
+  // never set on the golang type. if objectProperty == nil {
     return false
   }